Em-Man/node-tistoryAPI/README.md

 See above for examples.

 ##Methods
-These are the methods currently supported:
+These are the `TistoryAPI` methods currently supported:
 ###t.post.write(params, callback)
 |params|description|required|
 |---------|-----|-----|-----|